duluca/local-weather-app/README.md

 ## _Using Zeit Now with Docker_

-Unfortunately Zeit Now no longer allows publication of arbitrary `Dockerfile` images.
+Unfortunately, Zeit Now no longer allows the publication of arbitrary `Dockerfile` images.
 Using Zeit v2 you can publish the output of your `dist` folder and still be able to host your application for free.

-A replacement for publishing arbitrary Docker images would be a new service called [Google Cloud Run](https://cloud.google.com/run/).
-A sample command would look like `gcloud beta run deploy --image localcast-weather`.
+~~A replacement for publishing arbitrary Docker images would be a new service called [Google Cloud Run](https://cloud.google.com/run/).
+A sample command would look like `gcloud beta run deploy --image localcast-weather`.~~

+## _Using Google Cloud Run with Docker_
+As of January 2024, Cloud Run has deprecated private container repositories, which breaks its integration with the `docker` command.
+This seemingly subtle change moves Cloud Run from an easy-to-use to a complicated-cloud-service category.
+For this reason, it has been removed from the book.